gokhansisman/gokhansisman.github.io/_posts/2018-15-07-3-tips-to-improve-your-developer-skills.markdown

 tags: [Productivity, Developer, Skills] # add tag
 ---

-Hello everyone , today i would like to talk about a few tips which they are my favorite stuffs.
+Hello everyone, today i would like to talk about a few tips which they are my favorite stuffs.
 At the beginning of writing code , you can learn basic developer skills.
 Generally , they are include syntax rules and scope things.
 Let's start with first tip also it is very common.

 > * Reading Open-source Project !